Brampton Assembly (AMC): History

 As Renault increased control of AMC since 1979, the future of the old Brampton facility was in jeopardy by 1982.
-Renault's strategic business plan was to limit production of AMCs to Kenosha and Jeeps to Toledo as part of efforts to gain economies of scale.
+Renault's strategic business plan was to limit production of AMC cars to Kenosha and Jeeps to Toledo as part of efforts to gain economies of scale.
 Moreover, local production was no longer a prerequisite for duty-free access into the Canadian market as long as the car's Canadian-sourced parts content met a minimum ratio to the total value of its sales in Canada.

 Discussions to possibly utilize the assembly plant's capacity with Nissan ended in 1986, while at the time, AMC's president, Jose Dedeurwaerder, a former Renault executive, made an "ominous" statement that the automaker was openly looking for a partner.

-In 1987, with the Chrysler buyout, the AMC division and its plants (Brampton and Bramalea) were absorbed into Chrysler, becoming part of Chrysler Canada Limited.
+In 1987, with the Chrysler buyout, AMC's Canadian division and its plants (Brampton and Bramalea) were absorbed into Chrysler, becoming part of Chrysler Canada Limited.
 At the time of Chrysler's purchase, the combined full production capacity of the four AMC assembly plants (Brampton, Kenosha, Toledo, and the brand-new Bramalea Assembly in Brampton) had a combined annual total production capacity of around 700,000 vehicles.
 This meant overcapacity for Chrysler, and AMC's old Kenosha and Toledo factories were at the top of Chrysler's closure list.
+During 1987, assembly of the legacy AMC Eagle cars ended while production of the new Jeep Wrangler (YJ) model was moved from Jeep's historic Toledo factory.
+Although the CJ was assembled in many other countries, this was the only time the manufacture of the CJ or Wrangler vehicles was centered outside the U.S.

-The workers in Toledo agreed to concessions to keep the factory open, but by 1990, they were pitted against Brampton Assembly and additional concessions by the Toledo employees were crucial to Chrysler's decision to close Brampton.
-The old Brampton factory had been building the Jeep Wrangler, which in 1992 was moved to Toledo and the Brampton plant closed.
+The workers in Toledo agreed to concessions to keep the Ohio factory open, but by 1990, they were also pitted against those at Brampton Assembly.
+Additional concessions by the Toledo employees were critical for Chrysler in deciding to close the original Brampton facility.
+The old Brampton factory continued building the Wrangler through the 1992 model year after which the facility was shut and the Jeeps were assembled in Toledo.

 With this transfer and closure, AMC's new Bramalea Assembly plant (that was built in 1986) was renamed the Brampton Assembly and began producing the new large Chrysler LH platform models (Chrysler Concorde, Dodge Intrepid, and Eagle Vision).
 These were followed by the Chrysler LHS and New Yorker as well as the 1999 model year 300M.